metagraph-dev/mlir-graphblas/docs/dialect/ops_reference.rst

 ``graphblas.apply``
 --------------------------

-Applies in an element-wise fashion the function indicated by the ``apply_operator`` attribute to each element and the thunk.
-Currently, the only valid operator is "min".
+Applies in an element-wise fashion the function indicated by the ``apply_operator`` attribute to each element.
+The operator can be unary or binary.
+Binary operators require a thunk.
+The only supported binary operator is "min".
+Unary operators cannot take a thunk.
+The only supported unary operator is "abs".

 Example: